Uzodinma Nwala: Alaigbo Development Foundation

 The Alaigbo Development Foundation (ADF), was established in 2014 by Nwala and several other well-known Igbo leaders.
 Nwala became its founding President.
 The Alaigbo Development Foundation (ADF) was established in the wake of the 2014 International Colloquium on the Igbo Question in Nigeria.
 The perceived challenges that Ndigbo face in Nigeria and around the world, along with the unstable nature of the Nigerian federation, served as inspiration for this initiative.

-Nwala was one of the three who delivered lectures during the 1988 Ahiajoku Lecture (Onugaotu) Colloquium.
+Nwala was one of three who delivered lectures during the 1988 Ahiajoku Lecture (Onugaotu) Colloquium.
 His lecture was entitled, "The Igbo Idea of the Sacred: Contemporary Observances".
 In 2007, he delivered the 18th Inaugural Lecture of the University of Nigeria.

 Recognitions

-Nwala was the University Scholar, University of Nigeria, Nsukka (1967); Federal Scholar, Federal Republic of Nigeria(1977); he is a Hiram J. Haille Fellow (Graduate Faculty, New School for Social Research, New York (1977) as the best student in his PhD class.
-One of his teachers, Hans Jonas referred to him as this phenomenal African.
+Nwala was the University Scholar, University of Nigeria, Nsukka (1967); Federal Scholar, Federal Republic of Nigeria (1977); he is a Hiram J. Haille Fellow (Graduate Faculty, New School for Social Research, New York (1977) as the best student in his PhD class.
+One of his teachers, Hans Jonas, referred to him as this phenomenal African.
 Another teacher, Kenly Dove, wrote of him as having kept a record unmatched in the history of this Department.
 Nwala is Visiting Fellow of the USSR Academy of Sciences (1986) and Commonwealth Fellow, University of Oxford (1993).

 Nwala was the National President of the Uhuru Research Council (One of the Founding Organizations and an Affiliate of Campaign for Democracy – CD)(1983 – Date); pioneer member of the G-34, and the Peoples Democratic Party. he is the President and Founder of Conference of Democratic Scholars (CODES) Global Foundation for Climate Change, Good Governance and Social Development (2009 – Date); President, Conference of Democratic Scholars (CODES) (2000-Present) (it is a Think Tank Group that has been active in campaign for Constitutional and Electoral Reforms in Nigeria from 2001 – Date); Member, Board of Trustees, Otonti Nduka Foundation for Moral and Ethical Education (2006 – Date); Member and Research Director, United Kingdom Committee on African Reparations Movement (1993); Member, 10-Man Committee on Academic Freedom and Human Rights set up at CODESRIA Conference on Academic Freedom in Africa, held at Kampala, 1990; Project Director, Imo State Committee against Apartheid (1984 – 1986); Founder of the William Amo Center for African Philosophy (1990); Executive General Secretary, Academic Staff Union of Universities (ASUU) (1980 – 1982) (Responsible for laying the foundation of modern ASUU in Nigeria, organizing its first strike in 1981-2); and Founder/Chairman, Nigerian Study Group, New York, 1975 –1977.

 Nwala was conferred with the Aime Cesaire Award on African Philosophy by the Nigerian Philosophical Association on October 23, 2012 at Abuja.
 He was conferred with a Chieftaincy title – The Ikenga of Itu Mbaise, the only Chieftaincy title he agreed to take.
 He is a farmer and holds the title - "Ezeji Mbaise".
 Nwala was conferred with the status of Professor Emeritus of the University of Nigeria on November 25, 2023 during the 51st Convocation Ceremony of the University.